On the stability of the annulus for the torsion of multiply connected domains: Notation and preliminary

 \begin{theorem} There exists a constant $\gamma_n$ such that, for any measurable set $\Omega$ of finite measure

 where

 \end{theorem}

-The asymmetry propagation from the whole domain to the superlevel sets is not trivial, nevertheless we can use the following result (see for instance \cite[Lemma 2.8]{BD}) which does an estimate on the propagation outside.
+It is not trivial to understand how the asymmetry propagates from the whole domain to the superlevel sets of the solution.
+Nevertheless, we can use the following result (see, for instance,~\cite[Lemma~2.8]{BD}), which provides an estimate for sets that are close in measure.